nocturnalcodehack/architecture/eating-the-monolith.md

 that gravitational pull.
 3. remove old code paths once new services are up and running.
 Use a tool to understand who’s calling this service and have a plan to move 100% of the traffic over to the new service

+## ...so you don’t get stuck supporting two sets of code forever